Member Login | Sign Up

 Durability

-Most tennis players enjoy the sport on hard courts, so shoes must be durable enough to stand up to the beating they take.
+Most tennis players enjoy playing on hard courts, so shoes must be durable enough to withstand the beating they take.

 One of the most critical components of a shoe’s durability comes from the outsole at the shoe’s bottom, which is in constant contact with the court.
 However, it’s not the only part of the shoe that must be durable.

-The toe of a tennis shoe also frequently comes in contact with the court, and the forward upper section of the shoe can scrape the court periodically during a slide or lunge.
+The toe of a tennis shoe also frequently contacts the court, and the forward upper section of the shoe can scrape the court periodically during a slide or lunge.

 Different styles of play can lead to wear in specific shoe areas, and every player has distinct movements that can also lead to unexpected wear.
 For example, some players drag their feet when serving and may require a more durable toe cap for their shoes to last.

-Before buying your next pair of tennis shoes, it can be helpful to inspect your current shoes to see which areas need extra protection, and then keep that in mind as you evaluate shoes.
+Before buying your next pair of tennis shoes, it can be helpful to inspect your current shoes to see which areas need extra protection to keep in mind as you evaluate shoes.

 Weight